Keyfactor/globalsign-mssl-cagateway/README.md

 * ```PickupDelay```
 This is the number of seconds between retries when attempting to download a certificate.
 * ```Username```
-This is the username that will be used to connect to the GloabalSign API
+This is the username that will be used to connect to the GlobalSign API
 * ```Password```
-This is the password that will be used to connect to the GloabalSign API
+This is the password that will be used to connect to the GlobalSign API

 ```json
   "CAConnection": {